Frequently Asked Questions

 For some of our services, we may need to request your Social Security Number.
 This is because in many cases, we will be completing and submitting forms on your behalf.
 Some of those forms require your SSN, and so we will need your SSN to complete the documents quickly and efficiently.

-This is standard for reputable title insurance companies.
+This is standard for reputable title insurance companies in Berks County.
 We do take security measures to ensure your SSN is used only for the necessary purposes.
 If you have any concerns about your SSN when working with us, please bring it up to your title officer.

 Why would I want a title officer when I can handle the sale of my property myself?